Our mission: Protect our policyholders’ assets through professional liability insurance.

 Change in governance for FARCIQ

-The FARCIQ board of Directors ends.
 Following the revision of the financial sector legislation, including the Insurers Act, the professional liability insurance decision-making committee (PLIDC) is created.
-Although the OACIQ’s board of directors now exercises all the functions and powers relating to the professional liability insurance, the process of the claim file is delegated exclusively to the PLIDC.
-The OACIQ remains the holder of the insurance license and the members of the PLIDC are appointed by the OACIQ board of directors.
+Although the OACIQ’s Board of Directors now exercises all the functions and powers relating to the professional liability insurance, the process of the claim file is delegated exclusively to the PLIDC.
+The OACIQ remains the holder of the insurance license and is subject to the Insurers Act.